apify/apify-docs/sources/academy/tutorials/node_js/scraping_shadow_doms.md

 ---
 title: How to scrape sites with a shadow DOM
-description: The shadow DOM enables the isolation of web components, but causes problems for those building web scrapers.
-Here's an easy workaround.
+description: The shadow DOM enables isolation of web components, but causes problems for those building web scrapers.
+Here's a workaround.
 sidebar_position: 14.8
 slug: /node-js/scraping-shadow-doms
 ---

 # How to scrape sites with a shadow DOM {#scraping-shadow-doms}

-**The shadow DOM enables the isolation of web components, but causes problems for those building web scrapers.
-Here's an easy workaround.**
+**The shadow DOM enables isolation of web components, but causes problems for those building web scrapers.
+Here's a workaround.**

 ---